dylandreimerink/gobpfld/cmd/examples/Example.md

  * Tail calls have no arguments, any data must be passed via the program specific context or via per-cpu maps(because all tail calls will be executed on the same CPU without interruptions between them, per cpu maps can be safely used as scratch buffers)
  * Programs can only tail call to other programs of the same type and both must JIT'ed or both interperted, can't mix JIT and interperted eBPF programs.

+## map_in_map

+This examples demonstrates the usage of the map in map types.
+The "array of maps" and "hash of maps" map types allow you to create a "outer" map which as value type has pointers/file descriptors to other maps.

+There are a few use cases for this feature like:
+ * Switching maps if you need to atomically update multiple settings at once
+ * Switching a stats map so values in the map don't change while you are iterating over it(more accurate stats at a specific point in time)

+In the this case we demonstrate the API but the example doesn't really require it.

 ## icmp_pcap

 This example creates a raw socket and uses a eBPF program to filter out just ICMP traffic.
 It demonstrates how to write a socket filter program as well as how to attach a eBPF program to a socket using a file descriptor.